Variable Selection for Kernel Two-Sample Tests: Simulated numerical examples

-where $I^*$ denotes the ground truth feature set and $I$ denotes the set obtained by \Jie{variable selection} algorithms.
+where $I^*$ denotes the ground truth feature set and $I$ denotes the set obtained by {variable selection} algorithms.
 The smaller the FDP or NDP is, the better performance the obtained feature set has.
-Details about experiment setup together with additional experiments are omitted in Appendix~\ref{Sec:experiment:details}.